 I’m not used to building a lot of kids furniture around here…seeing as we don’t have any.
 But, I must admit, channeling into my inner child on this build made me think about how much fun it would have been to have one of these when I was little.

 I just had a bright (blindingly bright) brass railed headboard and a rickety metal twin bed frame in my childhood days.
 Not that I’m complaining…I’m just getting old and grumpy in my 30s haha.
 Kid’s these days with their cool, fancy wood bed frames–they have all the fun.

 Now, before I get too far, let’s address the elephant in the room.
 I know what you’re thinking…THIS BED LOOKS HUGE.
 I agree.
 It is.
 It’s actually a queen.
-And just in case you want the queen size, I’ve got you covered with the plans here:
+And just in case you want the queen OR full size, I’ve got you covered with the plans here:

 BUT DON’T LEAVE YET!
 Although, I built this queen size for a friend, but I knew that most likely, since this bed is for kids, many of you would like to see it in a twin size, too.

 So, I partnered with my friends at Build Something and Kreg Tool to share FREE PLANS for this exact same style bed in a TWIN size over on Build Something here.
 PS, you can make the whole thing from standard construction lumber!

 I’ve seen a lot of beds similar in style, but I really love this design because it’s got solid side panels to help prevent a child from rolling off or getting stuck between the frame.